 Notes

 - Glaze: You can customize your glaze to the consistency you prefer.
 Adding 3 tablespoons will give you a glaze you can spread with a spatula, and 4 tablespoons will give you one that is easy to drizzle on with a spoon.
-If you like a more frosting-like consistency, use 2 tablespoons of milk and frost the rolls when fully cool.
+If you like a more frosting-like consistency, add 2 tablespoons of softened butter and use 2 tablespoons of milk, then frost the rolls when fully cool.

 - Storage instructions: Biscuit Cinnamon Rolls taste best the day they are made but will last covered at room temperature for up to 2 days.
 Rewarm gently in the microwave for 10 to 15 seconds.

 - Freezing instructions: Unbaked rolls can be frozen for up to 2 months.
 Place sliced rolls on parchment lined baking sheet and place in freezer until solid.
-When ready to bake, place in round pan and allow to thaw a bit while the oven preheats.
-Brush with egg wash and bake as directed.
+When ready to bake, place on pan and allow to thaw a bit while the oven preheats.
+Bake as directed, adding a few minutes extra as needed.

 Kylie says